Road safety in Europe: Definitions

-Killed definition
+Definition of a fatal road accident

-The 1968 Vienna Convention on Road Traffic defines a fatal road accident as an accident in which a person died of their injuries at the scene or within thirty days.
+The 1968 Vienna Convention on Road Traffic defines a fatal road accident as an accident in which a person dies of their injuries at the scene or within thirty days.
 This definition has been adopted across most EU countries.

 Some countries have applied this definition retrospectively where possible.
-For instance, until 2004 France counted its killed at six days, but in an effort to enable comparison with neighbor countries a multiplicative coefficient 1.057 was used up to 2004 and 1.069 since 2005 to convert the killed at six days into killed at thirty days, before France adopted the international definition in 2005.
+For instance, until 2004 France counted its killed at six days, but in an effort to enable comparison with neighboring countries a multiplicative coefficient 1.057 was used up to 2004 and 1.069 since 2005 to convert the killed at six days into killed at thirty days, before France adopted the international definition in 2005.

 Injuries

 Each year road crashes generate about 120,000 fatalities and 2.4 million injuries in the European region of the World Health Organization.
 Road traffic injuries are the leading cause of death among adolescents and young adults.

 In 2015, the European Commission published a figure for the number of people seriously injured on Europe's roads: 135,000 people in 2014.
 To obtain this figure all countries of the EU needed to align on a common standardized medical definition of what constitutes a serious road injury.

 In Europe, for every person killed in traffic crashes, many more suffer serious injuries with life-changing consequences.
+By lack of common methodology to compare serious injuries, serious injuries are not counted the same way in each country.

+European Commission estimates 120 000 people are seriously injured.
+That is like with one lost life; five additional people are seriously injured.

+For seriously injured people in Belgium, Finland and Lithuania, there are 36% of car occupants, 24% of cyclists, 20% of PTW, 14% of pedestrians, en 7% remaining.

 Serious injuries are more costly to society because of the long-term rehabilitation and healthcare needed.
 Vulnerable road users, such as pedestrians, cyclists, motorcyclists or elderly road users, are especially concerned.